 - Then form flat patties from the mixture.
 Keep the width of the patties to ⅓ inch as when cooking they cook quickly from outside.
 If you make thick tikkis, then the outsides become golden, but the center will feel raw.
 Since we are pan frying the sabudana tikki and not deep frying.

-Frying sabudana tikki
+Pan-frying sabudana tikki

 - When the base is lightly browned, flip and pan fry the other side.
 Flip again with a spatula when the second side is golden and crisp.

 - Flip a couple of times more till they are crisp and golden from both sides.
 If required you can add 1 to 2 tablespoons more oil.